Stanley (1956 TV series)

-Stanley is an American situation comedy starring Buddy Hackett, Carol Burnett, and the voice of Paul Lynde.
-It aired on NBC-TV from September 24, 1956 to March 11, 1957 during the 1956–1957 television season.
+Stanley is an American sitcom starring Buddy Hackett, Carol Burnett, and the voice of Paul Lynde.
+It aired on NBC-TV from September 24, 1956, to March 11, 1957, during the 1956–1957 television season.
 It was produced by Max Liebman, who previously produced Sid Caesar's Your Show of Shows, co-sponsored by American Tobacco (Pall Mall cigarettes) and The Toni Company (Bobbi Home Permanent, Pamper Shampoo).

 Plot summary

 Stanley revolved around the adventures of the namesake character (Hackett) as the operator of a newsstand in a posh hotel in New York City, the Sussex-Fenton.
 Burnett played his girlfriend Celia, and Lynde voiced the unseen hotel owner Mr. Fenton, who never appeared on camera but frequently could be heard giving orders to his staff.

 In the show's introduction, the following line was recited: "You think you've got troubles.
 Stanley, he's got troubles!"

 Broadcast history

 As was the case with several such programs (but a declining number, even at this early stage of network television), Stanley was aired live.
 The complete run of the series, preserved on kinescope film, is known to exist and the show is available via streaming and has been released on DVD.
 The program aired on Monday nights at 8:30 pm EST opposite the popular Arthur Godfrey's Talent Scouts on CBS and the long-running The Voice of Firestone on ABC.
 After 19 weeks of low ratings, Stanley was canceled mid-season and replaced by Tales of Wells Fargo, a western which ran on NBC for the next five and a half years.